mesonbuild/meson-python/docs/tutorials/introduction.rst

 Distributing the project
 ------------------------

 Now that we have the distribution artifacts, we can upload them to a repository.
-We will upload them to the `Python Package Index`_ (:spelling:word:`abv`. *PyPI*, `pronounced "pie pea eye"`_), which is repository that comes enabled by default in most tools.
+We will upload them to the `Python Package Index`_ (PyPI), which is repository that comes enabled by default in most tools.

 For this, we will use Twine_.